fabio-d/minitel-native/rom-emulation/board_nfz330_nfz400/README.md

 It is probably a good idea to temporarily extract the Minitel's logic board and perform the operation on a flat rigid surface, to avoid flexing it while pushing.

+### HOBS Viewdata Banking Terminal (NMS 6302/00B)

+Remove the whole expansion board that is present in the socket in which the NFZ 400 would have just a ROM chip.
+Then, follow the same instructions as the NFZ 400.

 ## Schematic